Are White Gums a Red Flag for Oral Cancer? Let's Find Out

 3. Depth and Growth Pattern:

 Oral cancer tends to grow quickly and deeply, infiltrating surrounding tissues.
-If you observe the patches spreading quickly and the nearby tissues looking abnormal, it's a sign that action should be taken promptly.
+If you observe the patches spreading quickly and the nearby tissues looking abnormal, it's a sign that you need to see your dentist as soon as possible.

 4. Persistent Ulcerations: